SonderMindOrg/uvize.github.io/style-guide/theming.md

 2. `application-<org_canonical_name>-uvize.less`
 3. `swatches/<org_canonical_name>.less`

-Sheets 1. and 2. are neccesary because the `canonical_name` for the org is not currently available in the CSS, hence the hard coding into the actual file name.
+Sheets 1. and 2. are neccesary because the `canonical_name` for the org is not currently available in the CSS, hence its hard coding into the file name.

-These sheets contain a minimum of code, they simply load the main less files along with the correct swatch, heres how they would look for an org with `wcu` as its `canonical_name`:
+These sheets contain a minimum of code, they load the main less files along with the correct swatch, heres how they would look for an org with `wcu` as its `canonical_name`:

 ```
 /* wcu (application-wcu-lib.less) */